lrspeiser/DensityDependentMetricModel/README.md

 ## Establishing the General Relativity baseline

 Before testing DDMM, we establish a rigorous baseline using standard Newtonian gravity (General Relativity in the weak-field limit) to demonstrate the magnitude of the missing mass problem.
-This baseline serves two purposes: (1) validating our computational framework against known physics, and (2) quantifying precisely how much dark matter would be required in the standard ΛCDM paradigm.
+This baseline serves two purposes: (1) validating our computational framework against known physics, and (2) quantifying precisely how catastrophically pure baryonic models fail.

 ### Gaia DR3 rotation curve data